How to Install Jellyfin Media Server on Debian Linux

 Direct Access to Jellyfin

-After the initial setup is complete, you can access your Jellyfin media server directly from a browser.
+Alternatively, after completing the initial setup, access Jellyfin directly from a browser.
 Replace {server-ip-address} with your server’s IP address:

 Configuring the UFW Firewall for Jellyfin

 The Uncomplicated Firewall (UFW) is a user-friendly tool for managing network traffic.
-Configuring UFW ensures that Jellyfin operates securely by allowing necessary connections while blocking unauthorized access.
+Furthermore, configuring UFW ensures that Jellyfin operates securely by allowing necessary connections while blocking unauthorized access.

 Step 1: Install and Enable UFW

-If UFW is not already installed on your Debian system, install it using the following command:
+If UFW is not already installed on your Debian system, first install it using the following command.
+For detailed firewall configuration, see our guide on installing and configuring UFW on Debian.

 sudo apt install ufw